 Jim Elbert, Goldrea’s President and CEO, comments, “The discovery of the Juice Box target during the 2021 field program and the results of our recent 3DIP survey is a game changer for Goldrea shareholders.
 The decision to re-focus on copper potential here has massively increased our expectations.
 This discovery, combined with the up to 400g/t gold values we encountered during our 2020 fieldwork on the Cannonball target, clearly show that Goldrea’s claims have incredible potential.
 Goldrea now has three highly prospective targets on the Cannonball Property with arguably the premier location in B.C.’s Golden Triangle.”

-Carl von Einsiedel (P.Geo. is a non-independent Qualified Person within the meaning of National Instrument 43-101 Standards, and has prepared, reviewed and approved the scientific and technical information in this press release.
+Carl von Einsiedel (P.Geo.) is a non-independent Qualified Person within the meaning of National Instrument 43-101 Standards, and has prepared, reviewed and approved the scientific and technical information in this press release.

 For more information, please contact: